imdhemy/google-play-billing/docs/client-authentication.md

 ## Credentials File

-There are [multiple ways](https://cloud.google.com/docs/authentication/provide-credentials-adc) to generate the credentials file, but here you can find a guide on [how to create a service account file](https://cloud.google.com/iam/docs/keys-create-delete?utm_source=chatgpt.com#creating).
+There are [multiple ways](https://cloud.google.com/docs/authentication/provide-credentials-adc) to generate the credentials file.
+Here is a direct guide on [how to create a service account file](https://cloud.google.com/iam/docs/keys-create-delete?utm_source=chatgpt.com#creating).

 ## Authentication with Application Default Credentials